CQLyu/CQLyu.github.io/research.md

 **In Lyu et al. (2025a), we investigated the radial gradients of gas-phase metallicity (∇log (O/H)) and their relationship with other galaxy properties utilizing MaNGA sample, providing indirect observational evidence for the dominant role of coplanar gas inflows in disk evolution.**

-The formation and evolution of galaxy disks are central issues in the study of galaxies.
 In star-forming galaxies, the gas disk requires a continuous supply of gas to sustain star formation.
 However, there has long been a lack of direct observational evidence for how gas is accreted onto the disk and flows within the galaxy.
 Based on numerical simulations and theoretical models, astronomers have proposed two main modes of disk formation: one involves continuous gas inflows along the disk plane, while the other suggests that different parts of the disk evolve independently, with gas flows, star formation, and metal enrichment occurring independently within each region.
 The dominance of either mode has been a matter of debate.

 The study found that, at a given stellar mass, disks with lower gas-phase metallicity exhibit steeper negative gradients (i.e., metallicity decreases rapidly from the center to the outskirts).
 This trend aligns well with the coplanar inflow scenario, where gas flowing inward along the disk plane is progressively enriched by in situ star formation.
 In contrast, if different regions of the disk evolved independently, the metallicity gradient would be strongly correlated with the gradient of stellar mass surface density, which was not observed in the study.

 Additionally, the study revealed a close correlation between the gas turbulence parameter (represented by σgas/Re) and the metallicity gradient.
 Turbulence weakens the gradient through gas mixing.
 Using a Random Forest machine learning model, the study quantified the impact of different physical parameters on the gradient.
-The results showed that metallicity excess (Δlog(O/H)) and the gas turbulence parameter (σgas/Re) are the most critical factors in predicting the gradient, far outweighing traditional parameters such as stellar mass or galaxy size.
-This highlights the combined role of turbulence and coplanar inflows in shaping the metallicity gradient.
+The results showed that metallicity excess (Δlog(O/H)) and the gas turbulence parameter (σgas/Re) are the most critical factors in predicting the gradient, far outweighing traditional parameters such as stellar mass or galaxy size. **This highlights the combined role of turbulence and coplanar inflows in shaping the metallicity gradient.**